rhomobile/rhomobile-docs/docs/en/edge/guide/build_win.md

         nsis: C:/Program Files (x86)/NSIS/makensis.exe

 ### Readme, license and Icon
-* To provide an Application License place the license in a file called `LICENSE.txt` in the root of application folder.
+&#51;. **To present a user license agreement**, place the license in a file called `LICENSE.txt` in the root of application folder.
 This will be displayed on separate page during installation and allows the installer to accept the license.

-* To provide a Readme file, place the readme text in a file called README.html in the root of application folder.
+&#52;. **To present a Readme file**, place the readme text in a file called README.html in the root of application folder.
 It will be displayed by the installer when the installation concludes.

-* An Application Icon should be used for the Installer and the application executable (.exe)
+For more information, please refer to the [NSIS User Guide](http://nsis.sourceforge.net/Docs/Contents.html).

 ## Logging